aimat-lab/ML4pXRDs/README.md

 interesting to use for other projects concerning powder XRDs, the code for the simulation of pXRDs and generation of synthetic crystals is provided as a package.
 Before training, this should be installed, ideally in a separate virtual environment or anaconda environment.
+We tested the package for python 3.8.0, but it should also work for other python versions.

-Therefore, call pip in the root of the repository:
+Call pip in the root of the repository:

 ```
 pip install -e .